Evangelicalism: Worship service

 For evangelicals, there are three interrelated meanings to the term worship.
-It can refer to living a "God-pleasing and God-focused way of life", specific actions of praise to God, and a public Worship service.
+It can refer to living a "God-pleasing and God-focused way of life," specific actions of praise to God, and a public worship service.
 Diversity characterizes evangelical worship practices.
 Liturgical, contemporary, charismatic and seeker-sensitive worship styles can all be found among evangelical churches.
 Overall, evangelicals tend to be more flexible and experimental with worship practices than mainline Protestant churches.
 It is usually run by a Christian pastor.
 A service is often divided into several parts, including congregational singing, a sermon, intercessory prayer, and other ministry.
 During worship there is usually a nursery for babies.
 Children and young people receive an adapted education, Sunday school, in a separate room.

-Places of worship are usually called "churches".
-In some megachurches, the building is called "campus".
+Places of worship are usually called "churches."
+In some megachurches, the building is called "campus."
 The architecture of places of worship is mainly characterized by its sobriety.
 The Latin cross is one of the only spiritual symbols that can usually be seen on the building of an evangelical church and that identifies the place's belonging.

 Some services take place in theaters, schools or multipurpose rooms, rented for Sunday only.
 Because of their understanding of the second of the Ten Commandments, some evangelicals do not have religious material representations such as statues, icons, or paintings in their places of worship.
 There is usually a baptistery on what is variously known as the chancel (also called sanctuary) or stage, though they may be alternatively found in a separate room, for the baptisms by immersion.

 In some countries of the world which apply sharia or communism, government authorizations for worship are complex for Evangelical Christians.
 Because of persecution of Christians, Evangelical house churches are the only option for many Christians to live their faith in community.
 For example, there is the Evangelical house churches in China movement.
 The meetings thus take place in private houses, in secret and in illegality.

 The main Christian feasts celebrated by the Evangelicals are Christmas, Pentecost (by a majority of Evangelical denominations) and Easter for all believers.

 Education

 Evangelical churches have been involved in the establishment of elementary and secondary schools.
 It also enabled the development of several bible colleges, colleges and universities in the United States during the 19th century.
 Other evangelical universities have been established in various countries of the world.

 The Council for Christian Colleges and Universities was founded in 1976.
-In 2021, the CCCU had 180 members in 21 countries.
+In 2023, the CCCU had 185 members in 21 countries.

 The Association of Christian Schools International was founded in 1978 by 3 American associations of evangelical Christian schools.
 Various international schools have joined the network.
-In 2021, it had 23,000 schools in 100 countries.
+In 2023, it had 23,000 schools in 100 countries.

 The International Council for Evangelical Theological Education was founded in 1980 by the Theological Commission of the World Evangelical Alliance.
-In 2015, it would have 1,000 member schools in 113 countries.
+In 2023, it had 850 member schools in 113 countries.